 This information, revealed by your laboratory analysis and combined with all the above criteria, helps provide your healthy food recommendations.
 Keep in mind, due to nutrient interrelationships, minerals do not work alone.
 They are important for the proper metabolic functioning of amino acids, vitamins, and fatty acids.

 On your initial analysis, you will find a list of foods recommended to increase and avoid.
 The avoid list will always contain unhealthy foods such as cakes, candy, sugar, alcohol, and so on.
 However, you may find many “healthy foods” you enjoy or even your most favorite food(s) on your “Foods to Avoid” list.

 These are temporary recommendations based on the results of your current analysis.
-It is important to know your food recommendations, both to increase and avoid, do change based on improvements or other changes in your biochemistry.
+It is important to know your food recommendations, both to increase and avoid, will change based on changes that happened in your biochemistry.
 These changes are revealed in subsequent analyses.

 This simply means that, if you are serious about your health, you may need too temporarily eliminate a few of your favorite healthy foods in an effort to balance your nutritional status (biochemistry).